-The socio-political history of post-independence Somalia has been characterized by conflict which culminated in the collapse of the federal government in 1991.
-Consequently, Somalia is ranked among the least developed countries in the world, with a significant Figure 1: Drought and Food insecurity intensity in Somalia majority of the population (67%) living in poverty.
-Climate change and conflict in Somalia have an intricate between April and June 2025 relationship, although direct causation is yet to be fully measured.
+The socio-political history of post-independence Somalia has been characterized by continuing conflict, which culminated in the collapse of the federal government in 1991.
+Consequently, Somalia is ranked among the least developed countries in the world, with a significant majority of the population (67%) living in poverty.
+Climate change and conflict in Somalia have an intricate relationship, although direct causation is yet to be fully established.
 Climate change worsens existing environmental stresses, such as drought and resource scarcity, which contribute to socioeconomic vulnerabilities.
 This intensifies competition for resources, resulting in heightened tensions and conflict among communities.
 Furthermore, extremist groups such as Al-Shabaab persist in destabilizing regions, particularly in southern Somalia, weakening governance, eroding public trust, and disrupting essential services.
 These have resulted in displacement, livelihood disruptions, and damage to critical infrastructure causing financial loss, food insecurity, and restricted access to vital services.
-Additionally, the harsh and changing climate has led to mass displacement within Somalia, causing traditional livelihoods based on agriculture and pastoralism to become unviable for many.